onyxcollc/Advanced_Solidity/README.md

-# Unit 21: You sure can attract a crowd!
+# You sure can attract a crowd!

 ![crowd](Images/crowd.png)